Bent Lorentzen

 Lorentzen's orchestral music includes concertos for oboe (1980), cello (1984), piano (1984), saxophone (1986), trumpet (1991) and violin (2001); his chamber music comprises solo works for organ, piano, trumpet, saxophone, clarinet, guitar, violin, cello and double-bass, as well as string quartets and works with mixed ensembles (2-12 instruments).
-He also composed numerous choral works in a unique dramatic style.
+He also composed numerous choral works in a dramatic style.

-Lorentzen's most important part of his works, however, are his operas and other works for the stage.
 His last opera Der Steppenwolf (Libretto after Hermann Hesse's novel by Michael Leinert) was first performed in Aarhus 2016 in a semi-concert version.